kubernetes-sigs/ingress-controller-conformance/README.md

 The conformance test suite will both ensure consistency across implementations, as well as simplify the work needed for other implementations to conform to the specification.
 The test suite can also be viewed through human readable descriptions of what it is testing so that implementers can understand the tests without reading source code.

-Currently, the `ingress-controller-conformance` supports the `Ingress` resource from [`networking.k8s.io/v1beta1` API](https://kubernetes.io/docs/concepts/services-networking/ingress/), with the goal to serve as a benchmark for the Ingress resource under the `networking.k8s.io/v1` API and the [Ingress/Service V2 evolution](https://kubernetes-sigs.github.io/service-apis/).
+Currently, the `ingress-controller-conformance` supports the `Ingress` resource from [`networking.k8s.io/v1beta1` API](https://kubernetes.io/docs/concepts/services-networking/ingress/), with the desire to serve as a benchmark for the Ingress resource under the [`networking.k8s.io/v1` API](https://github.com/kubernetes/enhancements/blob/master/keps/sig-network/20190125-ingress-api-group.md) and the [Ingress/Service V2 evolution](https://kubernetes-sigs.github.io/service-apis/) proposals.

 ## Coverage

-The current suite of tests covers the following features of the `Ingress` resource:
+The current suite of implemented tests covers the following features of the `Ingress` resource:
 - Plain text HTTP/1.1 requests
 - Exact and wildcard Host rules
 - Prefix path matches rules
-- No rules single-service matching
+- No rules single-service delegation

-Future tests should align with the Ingress resource specification and support:
+Future tests should align with the Ingress resource specification, and support:
-- Requests not matching any ingress rules should result in `404 Not Found` responses.
-Currently, all unmatched requests will fallback to a catch-all route.
+- HTTP requests without any matching ingress rules should result in a standard `404 Not Found` responses.
+Currently, all unmatched requests will fallback to the default-backend.
 - Multiple exposed ingress addresses and ports.
 - Ingress resources with backend services across different namespaces.
-- HTTPS with SSL termination and SNI at the ingress-controller.
+- HTTPS with SSL termination and SNI.
-- Support different path match modes for `networking.k8s.io/v1`: "exact" and "prefix" path types.
+- Support different path match modes: "exact", "prefix", and "regex" path types.
-- Other TCP protocols and UDP.
+- Other TCP protocols backend types.
 - Load-balancing between multiple upstream instances.
+- Assert commonly implemented extension points in various ingress-controllers such as gzip compression and keep-alive connections.

 ## Running